ksauln/LocalChatRAG/README.md

 - Folder input or file upload
 - Document processing and DB creation
-- Dynamic selection of LLM and embedding model from the sidebar
+- Dynamic selection of LLM from the sidebar
 - Toggle between CoT or direct query mode
-- Persistent conversation history (via `SQLChatMessageHistory`)
 - Ability to clear history and start new chats
 - View and delete existing vector DBs in the interface